ApsaraDB/PolarDB-Hands-On/PolarDB-M/PolarDB-for-AI/PolarDBforAI.md

 ## More features

 The above steps demonstrate how to perform in-database model management including model creation, model listing, and model prediction, and how to use a customized model in PolarDB for AI.
 More features such as model description, model evaluation, and feature engineering are provided by PolarDB for AI as well.
-You may find more details at http://*****.
+You may find more details at [PolarDB for AI](https://www.alibabacloud.com/help/en/polardb-for-mysql/latest/polardb4ai).